kylevedder/MatterportDataSampling/README.md

 ## Build/Run

-To build a Docker container, use the provided `Dockerfile`.
+To build the Docker container, use the provided `Dockerfile`.
 Following the above setup, mount the project directory as `/project` and the `/data` directory as follows:

 ```
 nvidia-docker run -v `pwd`:/project -v /data:/data --rm -it habitat_sampling